 Although there are commercially-prepared drapes with openings already in them (“fenestrated drapes”), using a number of towels will achieve the same purpose, as long as they are sterile.

 The first step is to thoroughly wash any item you plan to reuse before you sterilize it.
 Using a soft plastic brush removes blood, tissue particles, and other contaminants that can make sterilization more difficult.
 Consider using gloves, aprons, and eye protection to guard against “splatter”.
+Be careful to get into the little spots on hinged instruments.

 6 Ways to Disinfect and Sterilize Instruments